JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## How planning works

+Lendlease can claim that it is fulfilling its affordable housing obligations, despite not delivering the number of affordable homes promised at committee.
+This is because of changes made since then to the planning approval.

 An [amendment](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9580199) made back in Nov 2018 facilitated the increase in the total number of homes.
 This changed the way the amount of residential space was calculated by [replacing the minimum and maximum figures for residential units](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!s8fyBoziHiy%2fr1TPdwL8eQ%3d%3d!%7d%7d%7d) with floorspace figures.
 The floorspace figures remained the same as those [approved by the planning committee](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!hgyBVuEH%2b8BxXry2bGRAtA%3d%3d!%7d%7d%7d)   (para 81- 160,579sqm GEA (min) and 254,400sqm GEA (max)), but by removing the unit figures the amendment enabled Lendlease to build more homes within the allowed floorspace.